landrs-toolkit/PySOSA/README.md

 excited to have you contribute to this project!
 See instructions on how you can contribute on this guide: https://github.com/landrs-toolkit/PySOSA/blob/master/CONTRIBUTING.md

-    1. Fork the Project repo
-    2. Create your Feature Branch (git checkout -b feature/AmazingFeature)
-    3. Commit your Changes (git commit -m 'Add some AmazingFeature')
-    4. Push to the Branch (git push origin feature/AmazingFeature)
-    5. Open a Pull Request
-    6. You can also get in touch via email landrs@nd.edu or visit https://www.landrs.org/

 # Issues